From: Stephen Williamson

 Reading (and sending) Emails

-According to emailclientmarketshare.com, the most popular client programs for opening (and presumably reading) the 1.1 billion emails that they monitored in September 2017 were as follows:
+According to litmus.com, who opened the headers of the 15 billion emails that they monitored in 2017

 Opened on Mobiles: Total 47% (Up 3% on May 2014)

-Yes, Apple well and truly rule.
-Their hardware has always been more "cutting edge", especially with Steve Jobs as the CEO, ever since 1978-1979 when the Apple II was the "coolest thing around", according to Bill Gates.
+Yes, Apple rule.
+Their hardware though has always been more "cutting edge", especially with Steve Jobs as the CEO, ever since 1978-1979 when the Apple II was the "coolest thing around", according to Bill Gates.